stelian56/dicta/README.md

 Dicta also includes WPF and Apache Camel APIs for GUI and, respectively, back-end modelling, although this work is still in its exploratory stages.

+Dicta is extremely lightweight (less than 1K lines of code).

+Dicta is free open-source software under the business-friendly MIT license.